 - The DB Administrator is the Co-op. - Pensioner Member Elected Trustee Directors receive pensions from the Scheme under normal terms and conditions and are paid £5,000 per annum from the Scheme, which is shared equally between the Co-op Section and Bank Section. - Member Nominated Trustee Directors are paid £2,000 per annum in respect of attendance at the quarterly Trustee meetings, which is shared equally between the Co-op Section and Bank Section.
 Attendance at additional sub-committee meetings is remunerated based on the work load of each committee.
-MNDs may opt out of receiving this remuneration. - Independent Trustee Directors receive remuneration from the Scheme based on rates negotiated with the Co-op, as the principal employer of the Scheme.
-This cost is also shared equally between the Co-op Section and Bank Section. - The total of all Trustee Director remuneration paid from the Section during the period was £10,615.
+MNDs may opt out of receiving this remuneration.

+- Independent Trustee Directors receive remuneration from the Scheme based on rates negotiated with the Co-op, as the principal employer of the Scheme.
+This cost is also shared equally between the Co-op Section and Bank Section. - The total of all Trustee Director remuneration paid from the Bank Section during the period was £32,096 (2 month period ended 5 October 2018: £10,615).

-17 Employer related investments
+18 Employer related investments

+In plain English - what does this show?
 Employer related investments include securities issued by the employer, loans to the employer and any investment property occupied by the employer.
 They also include investments made indirectly through pooled investment vehicles.